1 – 2 or 3 Telescope on One Mount

-Many amateur astronomers uses more than one telescope or dream about it.
+Many amateur astronomers uses more than one telescope or dreams about it.
 Sometimes you want to use the ultra sharp refractor and sometimes you want the big light bucket.
 Sometimes you want to image wide field objects and sometimes you want to take a high resolution image of a small galaxy.
 With the telescope mounts from Track The Stars you can setup for it all.

 Often you just want to use a single telescope for your observations.
 The mount system gives the following options for this.

 |TTS-160 Panther Mount with the Topmount saddle.|

 Suitable for larger telescopes.
 The solution to be used with the Telescope rOTAtor.
 Shown with TEC-140 APO.

 |TTS-160 Panther Mount with one side mounted dovetail saddle.
 Optimal for small and medium size telescopes when you want a light setup.
 No counterweights needed.||TTS-300 Mammoth mount with a single large telescope on the topmount.
 Shown with Celestron 14" SCT.|